Sustainability has played a huge part in shaping this campus and we have to show all those features and projects off! Enjoy our self guided tour!

-Download the Bellevue College Sustainability Walking Tour map
+Download the Sustainability Tour Map

 1. The Office of Sustainability is located in C212 (Student Programs) and in K100 (Campus Operations and Security).
 If you have any questions please stop by.